zxcmehran/LoadBox/README.md

     /home/user/LoadBox/startup.sh

-You can create and edit `configuration.conf`, `configuration.sh`, `scripts/configuration.py` and `webui/configuration.js` files from templates to suit you best.
-System will use the defaults if you omit this step.
+You can create and edit `configuration.conf`, `configuration.sh`, `scripts/configuration.py` and `webui/configuration.js` files from `sample-[filename]` templates to suit you best.
+System will generate the defaults if you omit this step.

 ## Scheduling